modcoretech/modcore-source/README.md

 - The “Get CRX of this extension” feature works only on the Chrome Web Store.
 - Some extensions may include protected or obfuscated source code.
 Such code should not be modified.
-- Extension Source Viewer is under active development, and improvements are ongoing.
+- modcore Source is under active development, and improvements are ongoing.

 ---